sjsu-library/unionist/_items/unionist--image-0095.md

 ---
 pid: unionist--image-0095
-title: Liberator PCAd March 02 1833
+title: First Advertisement for the Canterbury Female Academy, from <em>The Liberator</em>, March 02 1833
 bibliographicCitation: "<em>The Liberator</em> 3:9:35 (1833-03-02)"
 bibliographicCitationRepublished:
 fullIssueSequenceNumber: